to the paradise garden

 — Elinor

-rembrandt etchings
+rembrandt

-& the gospel passages that inspired them
+& gospel passages that inspired them

 the return